isabella232/journeys.en/help/using/release-notes/documentation-updates.md

 * Added a new section on the test profile creation.
 [Read more](../building-journeys/testing-the-journey.md#create-test-profile).
 * Added information on how to use the **SegmentQualification** node in a journey condition or action.
 [Read more](../segment/using-a-segment.md).
 * A note has been added on Campaign transactional message and event publication.
 See [](../action/working-with-adobe-campaign.md) and [](../building-journeys/using-adobe-campaign-actions.md).
+* Information has been added on the checks that are performed when testing the Campaign Standard instance URL.
+[Read more](../action/working-with-adobe-campaign.md)
+* Information has been added on reaction events compatibility with Campaign Standard instances hosted on AWS or Azure servers.
+[Read more](../building-journeys/event-activities.md#section_dhx_gss_dgb)
+* A note has been added on the need to setup a capping rule when working with Campaign Standard transactional messaging.
+[Read more](../working-with-adobe-campaign.md)
+* A note has been added on the generation of reals events when triggering an events using the test mode.
+[Read more](../testing-the-journey.md#firing_events)

 ## June 2020 {#june-2020}